pachyderm/docs-content/2.3.x/reference/pachctl/pachctl_config_import-kube.md

 ---
 # metadata #
 title:  pachctl config import-kube
-description: "Import a kubernetes context as a Pachyderm context.
+description: "Import a kubernetes context as a {{%productName%}} context.
 By default the current kubernetes context is used."
 date:  2022-10-14T09:34:42-04:00
 tags:
   - config